rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 - Eligible: available to be scheduled.
 - Selected: will issue an instruction on the next cycle.

 The warp states shows you the **reasons** why your warps have been stalled during the execution of your kernel, sorted by importance.
-This is precisely what you should worry about !
+This is precisely what you should worry about!
 We see two reasons here with quite obscure names *Stall long scoreboard* and *Stall LG throttle*.
 You can drag over your mouse onto the items to get an explanation, e.g. for the first one:
 ![alt text](image-6 (1).jpg)

 **Figure 5:** Metric information for Stall long scoreboard.

 Stall long scoreboard means that warps are waiting on a memory dependency from global memory, this not surprising and a very common one for memory bound kernels. *Stall LG throttle* means that the warps are waiting on the warp slot queue to have a spot to be scheduled.
 Indeed, each warp scheduler has a finite amount of spots for it's warps to be scheduled.
 If a kernel issues too many requests, warps are waiting, not on a dependency, but simply on a spot in the queue.
-This is also a good symptom of redundant memory operations !
+This is also a good symptom of redundant memory operations!
 If you still observe that *Stall LG throttle* is limiting your performance even after removing all redundant memory operations, consider using [vectorized memory access](https://developer.Nvidia.com/blog/cuda-pro-tip-increase-performance-with-vectorized-memory-access/) to pull more floating point numbers per request.

 Let's now look at the Compute workload analysis since Figure 2 shows us that the compute pipeline is heavily used.
 This can be surprising at first considering that our kernel is not compute intensive.